Songbird Sings the Classics: Broadcast and recordings

-RPN filmed the concert as a television special, titled Songbird Sings The Classics: A 14th Year Anniversary Presentation, which aired on October 13, 2000.
-After the broadcast, a live album was released by Viva Records in December, which contained 14 songs and the bonus track "Somewhere".
-Velasquez's and Salonga's duet "With You I'm Born Again" was released as the lead single.
+Radio Philippines Network filmed the concert as a television special, titled Songbird Sings The Classics: A 14th Year Anniversary Presentation, which aired on October 13, 2000.
+After the broadcast, a live album was released by Viva Records in December.
+It contained 14 songs and the bonus track "Somewhere".
 In AllMusic's review, David Gonzales complimented Velasquez's vocals but criticized the album's audio mixing.
-It received a sextuple platinum certification from the Philippine Association of the Record Industry.
+It sold more than 240,000 copies and received a sextuple platinum certification from the Philippine Association of the Record Industry.

 Set list

 This set list is adapted from the television special Songbird Sings the Classics.